MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-config-cross-play-xbox-win10.md

 While Partner Center allows you to publish your catalog & binary to the dev sandbox version of the Xbox One catalog, the Microsoft Store catalog has no sandbox support.
 As such, testing your UWP in a dev sandbox requires you to sideload that UWP and play it directly.
-This doesn’t impact Xbox Live testing, but may alter your standard testing processes.
+This doesn't impact Xbox Live testing, but may alter your standard testing processes.

 <table>
   <tr>